H1B Transfer USCIS

 Your period of authorized stay starting from your i94 expiry date to denial date ends too.

-Also, you cannot file another extension, or transfer, or change of status to some other visa category as your are currently “Out of Status“.
+You cannot file another H1B extension, or transfer, or change of status to some other visa category as your are currently “Out of Status” after H1B transfer denial while staying in US.

-Even if you file an H1b extension or transfer now, it will be rejected as you filed it on the day when your status was “Out of status”.
+If you file an H1B extension or transfer now requesting extension of your stay in US, it will be rejected as you filed it on the day when your status was “Out of status”.

 H1B Transfer Denied – i94 still Valid